 Mower Repair Safety

 Accidental starting while working on your mower, while rare, is possible.
 To eliminate even the slightest chance, we’ll remove the plug wire and tuck it out of the way.
-We’ll also turn gas off and seal gas tank to prevent spill, we’ll cover all of this a little later.
+We’ll also turn gas off and seal the gas tank to prevent spills, we’ll cover all of this a little later.

 The mower blade is sharp, so a pair of stout work gloves is advised.
 A premium mask like 3m is advised, corrosion dust will hang in the air when cleaning.
 A mask is also required when painting your deck.
 Quality safety glasses are always advised, can’t count the number of times they saved me from a trip to the ER.